What is index trading?

 It’s a bit, swings and roundabouts really.
 You know where you are with fixed spreads, but with variable, during normal market trading you can get tighter prices, but they widen as the underlying market widens.

 Spread betting and CFD trading on the major indices is risky.
-Which brokers are best and regulated by the FCA?

 Second only to spread betting on FX, indices offer good liquidity, a decent intra-day range and pretty much 24 hour news flow.